joshuahigginson1/Ansible_Tutorials/README.md

-# ansible_tutorials
+# Ansible Tutorials
-A repository which I can use to test ansible + git workflow.
+A simple repository, used for testing ansible + git workflow!